iamharryliu/vigilant-broccoli/notes/software/web-dev/frontend/react.md

 #### Re-render

+- A component can re-render if:
+  - A component calls a setter function or a dispatch function.
+  - If parent components are re-rendered.
-Happens on state value _changes_ if the value of a variable is reassigned.
+- Happens on state value _changes_ if the value of a variable is reassigned.
 Re-render will not happen for object values that are modified.

 ```
 // No re-render for modified list.